WITS Year-End Reading & Celebration: Middle & High Schools

 Past Event: Thursday, May 30, 2019

 May 30th was an extraordinary evening of literary talent with the Pulitzer Prize-winning voices of the future.
-Young authors from each of our WITS schools and Seattle Children’s shared their original poems, stories, and comics—listen to audio from the event and see a gallery of images below!
-Download the second night of WITS broadsides here.
+Young authors from each of our WITS schools and Seattle Children’s shared their original poems, stories, and comics.
+See a gallery of images below, and download the second night of WITS broadsides here!

 To wrap up the 2018/19 WITS residencies, WITS students read from their work over two nights—with elementary and middle school students reading on Wednesday, May 29, and middle and high school students reading on Thursday, May 30.
 A reception followed with delicious cupcakes courtesy of Cupcake Royale.

-The Broadway Performance Hall is located at Seattle Central College’s main campus, in the heart of the vibrant Capitol Hill neighborhood.
+The Erickson Theatre is located just off Seattle Central College’s main campus, in the heart of the vibrant Capitol Hill neighborhood, on Harvard Avenue.

 Parking for visitors and event guests is available 24/7 at the Harvard Garage (1609 Harvard Ave.), which is operated by Seattle Central College.
 For rates, visit Seattle Central’s Public Parking & Transportation page.
 Metered street parking is also available in the area.

-By bus: Metro buses 11, 49 and 60 all pass next to, or within a block of, both the Broadway Performance Hall and Erickson Theatre.
+By bus: Metro buses 11, 49 and 60 all pass next to, or within a block of the Erickson Theatre.
 Visit King County Metro Trip Planner to learn more about these and other nearby bus options.

 By streetcar: Take the Broadway route to the stop at Broadway & Denny.

-By light rail: The Capitol Hill Link station is located approximately one block north of the Broadway Performance Hall, and two blocks north of Erickson Theatre.
+By light rail: The Capitol Hill Link station is located approximately two blocks north of Erickson Theatre.

 Open Captioning is an option for people who have hearing losses, where a captioning screen displaying the words that are spoken or sung is placed on stage.
-Please note: for events at Broadway Performance Hall, we appreciate a two-week advance notice to allow us time to secure captioning services.
+Please note: for events at The Erickson Theatre, we appreciate a two-week advance notice to allow us time to secure captioning services.

-Assisted Listening Devices (ALDs) are devices that people with hearing loss use in conjunction with their hearing device (hearing aids or cochlear implants).
-This season, Broadway Performance Hall has an FM assistive listening system, which transmits sound via radio waves.
-To pick up a headset, check one out at the box office on the main floor when you arrive.
+Assistive Listening Devices (ALDs) are devices that people with hearing loss use in conjunction with their hearing device (hearing aids or cochlear implants).
+The Erickson Theatre has an FM assistive listening system which transmits sound via radio waves.
+To pick up a headset, check one out at the box office when you arrive.

 Sign Language Interpretation is available upon request for Deaf, DeafBlind, and hard of hearing individuals.
 To make a request for ASL interpretation, please contact us at firstname.lastname@example.org or 206.621.2230×10.
 Please note: we appreciate a two-week advance notice to allow us time to secure interpretation.